 Soon, Qin already expanded the territory to most of the cultivated places in the north.

-There was only one huge and powerful kingdom in the south named Chu, which had been a difficult obstacle of Qin’s unification.
+There was only one huge and powerful kingdom in the south named the Chu, which had been a difficult obstacle to Qin’s unification.

 When King Ying Zheng started planning the annexation war against the strong State Chu in the south, a young general proposed that he could accomplish this mission with only 200, 000 soldiers, while Wang Jian confirmed that he needed at least 600, 000.

-Then, Ying Zheng chose the young general as commander to fight against Chu, and approved Wang Jian’s retirement.
+Then, Ying Zheng chose the young general as the commander to fight against the Chu and approved Wang Jian’s retirement.